 Same Sex Marriage in Nevada

 Currently Nevada law allows only a male and female to be legally married.
 However, in 2013, Nevada's Senate Joint Resolution 13 passed, potentially legalizing gay marriage in the State of Nevada.
 Voters still have to vote on this resolution before it becomes law.
-(Check back for updates)
+(Update) - As of Thursday, October 9th, 2014 Same-sex marriage became a reality in Nevada.
+As of Friday, June 26, 2015 Same-sex marriage became a reality in every State of the Union.

 Renewal of Vows in Las Vegas